thxo/cabrillo/README.md

 Pull requests are appreciated!

 The following instructions show how to obtain the sourcecode and execute the tests.
-They assume Python 3.3 or later.
+They assume Python 3.3 or later:

-For Posix plattforms (which includes Mac and Linux):

 ```sh
 git clone https://github.com/thxo/cabrillo.git